SCU-Schedule-Helper/SCU-Schedule-Helper/outreach/README.md

 Run the workflow
 1. Setup AWS Credential
     a.
-Click the + in the top left
+Tap into the "Get users" node
     b.
-Click create Credential and select AWS
+Under "Credential to connect with" tap create new credential, and select AWS
     c.
-Login to AWS Console and navigate to IAM
-    d.
-Go to users and then n8n-newsletter-user
-    e.
-Get access key 1 and 2 for the respective fields in AWS Credential
-    f.
-Add the credential to the AWS SES node
+Use the credentials for n8n-newsletter-user in the Google Drive "Other Secrets" doc
 2. Write/copy paste message into the "body field" in the SES node
 3. Click execute workflow